What ignited the deadly California wildfires? Investigators consider an array of possibilities

 In 2021, a couple's gender reveal stunt started a large fire that torched close to 36 square miles (about 90 square kilometers) of terrain, destroyed five homes and 15 other buildings and claimed the life of a firefighter, Charlie Morton.

-The Eaton and Palisades fires were still burning with little to no containment on Thursday.
+The Eaton and Palisades fires were still burning with little containment on Friday.
 Winds softened, but there was no rain in the forecast as the flames moved through miles of dry landscape.

 “It’s going to go out when it runs out of fuel, or when the weather stops,” Lentini said.
 “They’re not going to put that thing out until it’s ready to go out.”